ahmadluay9/Facial-Recognition-App/README.md

 - `requirements.txt`: A file listing the project's dependencies.
 It is used by pip to install all the necessary packages specified in this file.

+# Libraries

+Libraries used for this project:

+- **FastAPI**: A high-performance web framework for building APIs in Python.

+- **Streamlit**: A framework for building data apps in Python.

+- **sqlite3**: The standard Python library for accessing SQLite databases.

+- **TensorFlow**: This project uses TensorFlow for tasks related to the facial recognition model, such as model definition, training, and making predictions.

+- **opencv-python**: This project uses OpenCV for pre-processing facial images (e.g., resizing, normalization) and for other computer vision tasks needed for the model or application.

+- **matplotlib**: This project use matplotlib to visualize attendance data and model performance metrics.

+- **pandas**: This project use pandas for data manipulation, cleaning, and analysis related to attendance tracking.

+- **numpy**: This project use numpy for or numerical computations related to the facial recognition model or data analysis tasks.